 Biological research activities in the past few years have helped mankind in multiple areas such as medical diagnosis, evolving biotechnology, using forensic biology, virology, and biological systematics.
 Further, all these developments would not have been possible without the knowledge of DNA sequences.
 And biological sequencing techniques are the tools that help in acquiring the knowledge of DNA sequences.

-Thus, the importance of using biological sequencing techniques increase manifold if you are looking to invest in the field of biological research work.
+Thus, the importance of using biological sequencing techniques increases manifold if you are looking to invest in the field of biological research work.
 This article sheds healthy insights on all such techniques.
-So read till end, and understand how it paces up your research work.
+So read till the end, and understand how it paces up your research work.

 What is DNA sequencing?

 DNA of any organism has four bases namely: adenine, cytosine, thymine, and guanine.
 And DNA sequencing is nothing but a process to determine the mentioned nucleic acid sequence.
-You can use any kind of biological sequencing techniques for DNA sequencing.
-In return it gives you the order of above mentioned bases in a DNA.
+You can use any kind of biological sequencing technique for DNA sequencing.
+In return, it gives you the order of the above-mentioned bases in DNA.

-Thus, you can say that DNA sequencing is used to find correct DNA sequences using sequential chemical reaction.
+Thus, you can say that DNA sequencing helps to find correct DNA sequences using sequential chemical reactions.

 Significance of biological sequencing techniques

-Major idea behind every biological research is finding solution for a disease.
+The major idea behind every biological research is finding a solution for a disease.
 Biological sequencing techniques give you the DNA sequencing of the organism in light.
 You can then compare the sequences of healthy and mutated DNA.
-This will help you to identify the main issue and you can pin point the treatment to be given to treat the disease.
+This will help you to identify the main issue and you can pinpoint the treatment you must give to treat the disease.